 13. Good Harbor Bay Trail

-This trail might be one best saved for when there hasn’t been any rain in the last couple of days.
-The section after taking the footbridge across the creek before returning back across the boardwalk is marshy and can get really muddy.
+This trail would be best saved for when there has been no rain in the last few days.
+After taking the footbridge across the creek before returning across the boardwalk, the section is marshy and can get really muddy.

-This trail is an interesting perspective into the development of the habitats as you move away from Lake Michigan.
-From active dunes to the older growth beech-maple forest and everything in between is a progression of the plant life of the area.
+This trail provides an interesting perspective into the development of the habitats as you move away from Lake Michigan.
+From active dunes to the older-growth beech-maple forest and everything in between, the area’s plant life progresses.
 As plants decay and produce topsoil, larger plants and trees can grow.

 Even though this is an easy trail, it’d be smart to wear waterproof shoes or boots when hiking it.
-Being such a lowland trail, it can go beyond muddy to flooded out, even when some of the other area trails are in great condition.
+Being such a lowland trail, it can become muddy and even flood, even when some other area trails are in great condition.

 After this hike, enjoy a picnic at the picnic area just beyond the trailhead on West Lake Michigan Road, or head down and enjoy the clear Lake Michigan waters from the beach.